seriema/angular-apimock/README.md

 If you want to design/test your error-handling then you can give a HTTP status code instead of `true`.
 So `?apimock=401` will fail all requests with status code `401` (unauthorized).
 This is probably more useful on individual `$http` requests.

+You can also set it to automatically reroute API calls that fail.
+Just set the parameter to `auto` (`apimock=auto` in browser or $http call).

 ApiMock appends the HTTP-verb before `.json` so a GET-request to `/api/customers/5` will be routed to `/mock_data/customers/5.get.json`.
 Now just fill your `/mock_data` directory with all the JSON files you want to grab.